 As far as other print-first resources, the Tribune-Review has some scattered stories with suburb-specific listings, but they’re not nearly comprehensive enough for us to bother wasting your time.
 Every year, it seems, the City Paper opts to sit this one out.

-The Google Maps-based 2016 Fish Fry Map is what the Post-Gazette‘s new tool is trying to be.
+By contrast, Code for Pittsburgh’s 2018 Lenten Fish Fry Map is what the Post-Gazette‘s new tool is trying to be.
 The interactive web site is extremely useful if your first concern is where the fish is.
 Zeroing in on a particular location and selecting its pinned point gives the same basic information you get from Pittsburgh Catholic and KDKA (name, address, brief menu description).
 A good resource for the time- and distance-restricted and definitely preferable to the TV station listings.

 Fish fry guides have gone totally Lent 2.0 with their own social media presence on the Pittsburgh Lenten Fish Fry Map FaceBook page and @pghfishfry Twitter account.
 [Update: this account seems to have gone dormant after the 2017 season.]
 As one may expect, these are less comprehensive guides and more in-realtime breaking fish-related news.
 The latter seems to be a little more active than the former, but we’re only one week in so far, so we’ll keep tuned to see how this thing plays out.

 Lastly, we wouldn’t be reporting if we didn’t mention that there’s even a mobile phone app called PGH FF & FF.
 But it gets such pathetic reviews, we’ll not dignify it with a hyperlink.